Visiting Bayou Bend / Photography Policy

-Public programs and special events may affect normal touring hours.
-Visit the calendar for details and updates.
+Call 713.639.7750 for information.
+Some public programs and other events may affect normal touring hours.
+Visit the calendar for event listings and updates.

 Guided House Tours

 No reservations needed • Availability dependent on tour capacity, and group-tour & school-tour schedules • Not available during August

 - Tours begin approximately every 20 minutes during the following times:

 10 a.m. to 1:40 p.m.

 - Tours begin approximately every 15 minutes during the following times:

 Friday & Saturday